-I’ve created various types of relationship, interaction diagrams and other data visualization techniques to communicate with different stakeholders for different purposes:
+I have created various types of relationship, interaction diagrams and other data visualization techniques to communicate with different stakeholders for different purposes:

 - Visualize large sets of data to help Product Managers with prioritization of requirements;